lw9391/DragonRocketRepo/README.md

 This design choice was made for simplicity reasons in this task; we can assume such architectural concerns should be handled by a framework or application container as technical implementation details.

-Rocket statuses - The API provides a way to either set a rocket as being in repair or to set a rocket to a state indicating it has been repaired.
+Rocket statuses - The API provides a way to manually set a rocket status, unless you try to send a rocket into space without a mission, which is forbidden and will cause an exception.
+Rocket status influences mission status, which is described below.
-The other status depends on whether the rocket was assigned to a mission.
-Therefore, from this perspective, it does not make sense to allow explicitly setting the ON_GROUND status.
-The API allows setting a rocket as damaged, which will change its status to
-IN_REPAIR, and allows setting a rocket as being fine, and the status will be set to ON_GROUND if no mission is assigned or to IN_SPACE if a mission was assigned.

 Mission statuses - Besides the situation when a mission is ended, mission status solely depends on the rockets that are assigned to a mission, if any.
-Therefore, as above, it makes no sense to set status on demand as it would only make the stored data inconsistent.
+Therefore, it makes no sense to set status on demand as it would only make the stored data inconsistent.
 The API provides a method to end a mission, which will remove rockets from the mission and set its status explicitly as ended.

-Mission statuses and rocket statuses (besides the situations described above) are handled automatically by the provided API;
-there is no need to manually change them each time.
+Mission statuses are handled automatically by the provided API, there is no need to manually change them each time.

+That being said, the task is somewhat vague on status handling.
+More interpretations could be made and more solutions are possible.
+I decided to stick to automatic status changing for missions and manual status handling for rockets.

 The author considers the task description more like product/business requirements to implement, not like a technical recipe to rewrite in a programming language; therefore, the API was implemented this way.